 Do you have a weathered, dirty baby doll that inexplicably showed up in your trash one day and appears as if it’s been possessed by some sort of demon that gets off to slowly turning your husband into a paranoid homicidal lunatic?
 How about a Victorian doll that, based on all these newly dead cats in your neighborhood keep showing up in your bed each morning, clearly does the bidding of the spirit of a sadistic little girl who died from tuberculosis a hundred and twenty years ago?

-Then head on up to Rochester, Minnesota for the History Center of Olmsted County’s creepy doll contest!
-Finally, you can get some use out of that weird doll made out of chicken bones you own — you know, the one you bought at a weird roadside shop in Honduras that later inexplicably survived the house fire your grandma died in the night she told you the doll was cursed by something called “El Fantasma de la Violación?”
+You can get some use out of that weird doll made out of chicken bones you own — you know, the one you bought at a weird roadside shop in Honduras that later inexplicably survived the house fire your grandma died in the night she told you the vintage doll was cursed by something called “El Fantasma de la Violación?”
 The one that probably gives you miniature terrors from all the freakiness of the whole situation?

 And, fun news!
 The History Center of Olmsted County is posting these creepy dolls to their Instagram.
 Here’s some nightmare fuel for you.